text and graphics by Richard Schumacher

 There are many kinds of TTL ICs, these circuits use the “generic” common variety.
 The ICs used here have either 14 or 16 pins.
 Each pin is identified by number.
 Pin one is indicated by a small dimple, or notch out of the end of the package.
 Pins are identified while look at the package from the top side (the pin points “go down”).

-The circuits to drive GOW bulbs use a special ULN2003A driver IC (easily available from Jameco).
-The GOWs could have been driven with resistors and 2N2222A transistors, but the ULN2003A way costs less and is simpler to assemble.
+The circuits to drive GOW bulbs use a special ULN2003A driver IC (easily available from Jameco Electronics).
+The GOWs could also be driven with resistors and 2N2222A transistors, but the ULN2003A method costs less and is simpler to assemble.

 In the circuits, leftover gates are ignored.
 For reliability, unused inputs are connected to +5.
 Unused outputs are not connected to anything.
 Ceramic disc capacitors are added between +5 and ground to decrease electronic noise that may cause the circuit to flicker (these are called despiking capacitors).
 Any value from .01 to .1 mfd. will work fine.
 Disc capacitors don’t have any polarity to worry about.
 If you have major problems, try connecting a 10 mfd tantalum capacitor where the +5 line leaves the circuit board (you need to connect the polarity right for this one).